Composer-in-Residence Malibu Coast Chamber Orchestra Malibu Coast Silent Film Orchestra

 A great admirer of sacred music and its historical place in the development of Western Music, Newman serves as Music Director and Conductor of the Westwood Master Choir and Chamber Orchestra, as well as Choirmaster and Conductor at Westwood Presbyterian Church.
 She served as Director of Traditional Music at Pacific Palisades Presbyterian Church under the Reverend John R. Todd from 2003 –2005, composing a body of liturgical music for that institution's sacred services that has now been performed around the globe in concert and recordings.
-Newman's Requiem for the Innocents, (commissioned by the St. Matthew's Chamber Orchestra), a 72-minute large-scale choral/orchestral work, was premiered at All Saints Episcopal Church in Pasadena, California; and her, Te Deum, another large-scale choral work,was premiered by the Yakima Symphony Chorus in Washington State.
+Newman's Requiem for the Innocents, (commissioned by the St. Matthew's Chamber Orchestra), a 72-minute large-scale choral/orchestral work, was premiered at All Saints Episcopal Church in Pasadena, California; and her, Te Deum, another large-scale choral work,was premiered by the Yakima Symphony Chorus in Washington.
 Newman's ongoing, Sacred Vespers, concert series at St. Aidan's Episcopal Church in Malibu, and at the Montgomery Arts House for Music and Architecture (MAHMA), utilize her original sacred compositions on a regular basis.

 As Composer-in-Residence at the Montgomery Arts House for Music and Architecture (MAHMA), a modern craftsman venue in Malibu, California, designed by Eric Lloyd Wright of the Frank Lloyd Wright family of architects, Newman participates in dozens of concerts annually in this venue alone, collaborating with many of the world’s most celebrated musicians, architects and speakers.
 In addition, Newman tours frequently as a featured composer, performer, conductor, lecturer and master teacher.